 Compare the changes from the first letter to the second letter to understand how the formality has been changed by the use of grammar, vocabulary and punctuation.

-The ability to maintain consistent register is a tool all writers need to master, because it is a way to avoid long descriptive phrases of how a character says something, or worse, using adverbs to describe how a character speaks.
+The ability to maintain consistent register is a skill all writers need to master.
+It is a way to avoid long descriptive phrases of how a character says something.
+Or worse, using adverbs to describe how a character speaks.

 The most important point to remember is that you should never mix formal and informal registers.
 You can refer to the table above to ensure that you stay in your selected level of formality.

-While there are some minor differences in register between United States and British English, the basic rules of maintaining register are relatively consistent in all forms of English.
+While there are some minor differences in register between United States and British English, the basic rules of maintaining register are relatively consistent across all forms of English.

 Further reading: Use Strong Verbs To Improve Your Writing